TheZoq2/dcs_on_linux/README.md

 ### Headtracking via Linuxtrack

-In the case the Opentrack fails to work (as outlined above, it cannot support custom Wine versions such as those offered by Lutris) or you wish to try an alternative, Linuxtrack (https://github.com/uglyDwarf/linuxtrack/) offers similar functionality.
+In the case the Opentrack fails to work (as outlined above, it cannot support custom Wine versions such as those offered by Lutris) or you wish to try an alternative, [Linuxtrack](https://github.com/uglyDwarf/linuxtrack/) offers similar functionality.

-Begin by installing the universal Linux package (https://github.com/uglyDwarf/linuxtrack/wiki/universal-Linuxtrack-package).
+Begin by installing the [universal Linux package](https://github.com/uglyDwarf/linuxtrack/wiki/universal-Linuxtrack-package).
 Once complete, run `ltr-gui` and under the 'Misc' tab, select (re)install TrackIR firmware.)
 Linuxtrack will attempt to complete this task for you, but, at time of writing, the TrackIR download links have changed, so you may need to do this manually.
 Download the latest TrackIR firmware, install it to your default (or